mszewcz/php-json-schema-validator/README.md

 Due to time constraints, I'm not always able to respond as quickly as I would like.
 If you feel you're waiting too long for merging your pull request please remind me here.

 #### Coding standards
 We follow [PSR-2][psr2] coding style and [PSR-4][psr4] autoloading standards.
-Be sure you're also following them before sending us your pull request.
+Be sure you're also following them before sending your pull request.

 <a name="License"></a>